chrismdp/cardpirates/rules/index.md

 ## The '2' crew cards

 Note that the '2' number cards don't give you enough movement points to move, and are therefore useless for sailing.
 These are the dead weight in your crew: landlubbers who can't sail for toffee!
-They're not entirely useless though: you can use them in combat (in which case you're very likely to lose), place them down in a storm, or dump them on another player when winning a battle.
+They're not entirely useless though: you can use them in combat, place them down in a storm, or dump them on another player when winning a battle.

 ## Sailing example